SEED-platform/seed/docs/source/help.rst

 https://seed-platform.org

-The SEED User's forum is where you can review user announcements, workflow questions, and join to connect with other users.
+The SEED Users Forum is where you can review user announcements, workflow questions, and join to connect with other users.

 https://lists.buildingenergytools.org/g/SEEDusers/topics